Prantik-Barik/QR_CodeGenerator/README.md

 # QR_CodeGenerator
-This is a Javascript project that creates QR codes based on your input text
+## This project is a QR Code Generator written in HTML,CSS and Javascript that creates QR codes based on your input text.
+## Live Link :